[IAEP] (no subject)

 > education programme:

-from printed textbooks to all-digital Open Education Resources?
-I say
+printed textbooks to all-digital Open Education Resources?
+I say that it is

-that it is necessary in part because the computers cost less than the
+necessary in part because the computers cost less than the printed

-printed textbooks, and also because we cannot integrate computer
+textbooks, and also because we cannot integrate computer software into the

-Bangladesh there are no complete integrated suites covering all of the
+there are no complete integrated suites covering all of the requirements,

-requirements, including teacher training.
-We need governments and
+including teacher training.
+We need governments and school authorities to

 > It contains the video of a talk I gave at the linux.conf.au conference